What is an organism that is near extinction throughout all or most of its range called?

 Study for the Structural Pest Control Applicator Test.
 Utilize flashcards and multiple choice questions with hints and explanations to enhance your preparation.
 Get ready to pass your exam effectively!

 An organism that is near extinction throughout all or most of its range is referred to as an endangered species.
-This classification indicates a very high risk of extinction in the wild.
-Endangered species face critical threats from factors such as habitat loss, pollution, climate change, and over-exploitation.
-The designation aims to bring attention and conservation efforts to preserve these species and ultimately prevent their extinction.
+This designation indicates that the species faces a very high risk of extinction in the wild due to factors such as habitat loss, environmental changes, and other human impacts.
+The classification of endangered species reflects the critical status of an organism's population, motivating conservation efforts to help protect and recover these vulnerable populations.

 Subscribe